 Travel: 1 Hours; Walking: Light

-After checking out, we will continue by Shinkansen (bullet train) to the city of Nagoya.
-Here we will stop for lunch before visiting the Tokugawa Art Museum.
-During the Edo Period (1600-1868), Nagoya served as the seat of the Owari, one of the three major branches of the ruling Tokugawa Shogunate family.
-The Owari were one of Japan’s wealthiest families.
-The Tokugawa Art Museum was built on the grounds of the Owari’s former feudal residence and preserves and exhibits some of their treasures including samurai armor and swords, tea utensils, noh masks and costumes, poems, scrolls and maps.
-Later in the afternoon, we will continue on to Takayama.
+After checking out, we will continue by Shinkansen (bullet train) and express train to the city of Takayama.
 Takayama, in the middle of the Japan Alps, with its traditional inns, shops, and sake breweries, has managed to retain its traditional charm.
-Breakfast is reimbursed, and a Kaiseki-style dinner will be served at the ryokan in the evening.
+Breakfast at the ryokan and a Kaiseki-style dinner will be served at the ryokan in the evening.

 This morning we stroll through the farmer’s market, sampling the numerous options from vegetable stands and stalls selling herbs, pickles, and souvenirs.
 After that, we tour the Takayama-jinya, the governing office of Takayama and the surrounding area since the early 17th century.
 The guide will take you to the San-machi-suji district, consisting of merchant homes dating back to the 16th century.
 From here the rest of the day is free to roam and explore Takayama.
 Visit the many temples, shrines and museums, rummage through antique shops, or relax at one of the sake breweries.
 The evening is free to enjoy one of the many nearby Hida Beef restaurants.
 (Hida Beef is the same thing as the more famous Kobe Beef.)
 Breakfast at the ryokan is included.